-MP3 players, speakers and all types of headphones are also potentially disruptive.
+Speakers and all types of headphones are also potentially disruptive.
 Under no circumstances must a pupil listen to them during lessons.
 In the event a pupil disregards this advice, the item(s) will be confiscated and returned at the end of the school day.
-For a second offence a permanent ban on bringing such equipment into school will be applied.
-We encourage parents to support this by limiting the number of headphones, MP3 players and similar devices that are brought into school.
+We encourage parents to support this by limiting the number of headphones and similar devices that are brought into school.
 In addition, any devices or equipment bought onto the school site are done so entirely at the risk of the owner.
 The school takes no responsibility for their security.
+This includes the school changing rooms.